 All of these processes and products used ensure that our work conforms to British Standard BS-5492-1990 The British Standard for internal Plaster Finishes and BS-6576-1985 The British Standard for A Chemical Damp Proof Course.

 On completion of the plastering, skirting boards will be replaced like for like where ever possible.
 We even remove and re-mount the radiators for you and ensure the waste is removed and legally disposed of.

 Some damp proofing companies and builders would substitute the lightweight renovating backing plaster for cheaper products like sand and cement render with some additives.

 This is not recommended because it does not conform to BS-5492-1990 and due to the weight and mass of the material it may attract condensation.

 Request a Survey

-My name is Steve Parry and I’m happy to take your enquiry and arrange a home visit with you.
+My name is Jamie Johnson and I’m happy to take an enquiry and arrange a home visit with you.